 It would require an intensive investigation that goes beyond superficial anecdotal evidence to determine how much shirking went on as the result of personal relationship and bribery.
 This is particularly true in the case of the superficial rumors that Jews shirked service more than other groups.
 The same could be said of similar accusations against civil servants, landowners, and some members of the officer corps.
-46
+47

-Katzenstein criticized the conservative and nationalist narrative that Philipp promoted for its explicit blame of a vulnerable minority group, and inability to address Imperial Germany's failure.
+Katzenstein criticized the conservative and nationalist narrative that Philipp promoted for its explicit blame of a vulnerable minority group, as well as for its inability to address Imperial Germany's failure.
 This criticism reflects Katzenstein's support for the republic and is an explicit challenge of the use of shirking to discredit the republic's supporters.

 Like Katzenstein, Herbert Corey, a correspondent for The Washington Evening Star, recognized the critical military situation, and refuted the nationalist attempt to paper it over with fanciful claims of victory.
 In 1919, Corey, accompanied by other correspondents, observed the German Army in its retreat, and noted how "now and then an under officer repeated the one tenet of that dangerous cult which is gaining ground in Germany...which is 'the German armies have never been defeated.'
 I do not doubt that this was dictated from the general staff....
 But the very men who repeated it knew that it was essentially false....
 'We were finished.' they said.
 'Kaput.
-We could do no more.'"47 Here, Corey observed a momentous development in the German postwar order.
-Paradoxically, some defeated and demobilizing soldiers uttered the lie that the
+We could do no more.'"48 Here, Corey observed a momentous development in the German post-war order.
+Paradoxically, some defeated and demobilizing soldiers uttered the lie that the German Army had not been defeated in the field, while their comrades simultaneously admitted that such claims were preposterous.
+Interpretations of defeat conflicted even within the ranks of men who had experienced it.
+Nationalist claims of victory spread like a whisper through demobilized troops, slowly gaining traction to the point where myth became more desirable than truth.
+This cult that nationalist circles began to construct as early as 1919 would develop into a potent narrative that attacked the revolution, the Weimar Republic, and any alternative or realistic memory of the war.